na-stewart/ULibSync/README.md

 -- Syncs group removal to the database.

 syncULibGroupRenamed(oldName, newName)
 -- Syncs group new name to the database.
+This will also change all user groups with the oldName to the newName.

 syncULibGroupChanged(groupName, dataName, newData)
 -- This method makes it easy to change a singular field in the ulib_groups table.
 Prevents repetitive code.